gethiox/HIDI/README.md

 If you faced a bug, instability or general problems with starting application, feel free to open issue and provide some basic information like error messages and logs.
-In the case of problems with your HID devices, please provide the full content of `/proc/bus/input/devices` file.
+In the case of problems with your specific HID devices, please provide the full content of `/proc/bus/input/devices` file.

 ### Code